Midtempo is an automated radio station, managed by athat selects the next track based on what it thinks will sound best.

-The AI should move from genre to genre – 1930's Swing to Modern Electronica – gracefully, as though they were meant to be together.
+The AI should move from genre to genre – 1930's Swing to Modern Electronica – gracefully, as though everything was planned in advance.
 It should consider what has played before, how long ago the track/artist played and how often each potential combination has been together, then throw in a little chaos to keep things fresh.
 It should automatically find and insert album covers and artist biographies.
-Eventually the only manual process should be uploading the song, the system should handle everything from there.
+The only manual process should be uploading the song, the system must manage everything from there.

 Midtempo has no user tracking, no Google Analytics, and no how it might work, rather than whether there is an audience..
 The focus is

-Manipulating audio while it is streaming, real-time, is either really expensive, or requires someone poking technology in the dark with a stick until something happens.
-This is very much the latter – what you're listening to has evolved from months of manual track processing and years of code development.
+Manipulating an audio file after it has started streaming, real-time, is either really expensive, or requires someone poking things in the dark with a stick until something happens.
+Midtempo is very much the latter – what you're listening to has evolved from months of manual track processing and years of code development.

 The management and the broadcast systems are separate in case it grows beyond one station (old developer habits, rather than a goal).
 This structure enables near-continuous improvements to the code and the AI without interrupting the music – everything happens elegantly in the background.

 There is total visibility over the AI, with a "Producer's Dashboard" providing real-time track and algorithm control.
-Every decision can be reviewed, understood, and adjusted so that the future decisions are better.
+Every decision can be reviewed, understood, and adjusted so that each iteration improves.

-The next goal is to automate more of the track analysis, which should speed up the time required to get each song uploaded.
+The next goal is to further automate track analysis, which should speed up the time required to get each song uploaded.
 Which means it will be easier to add more music.
-Which means the station should stay fresh... or, at least, won't go stale so quickly.
+Which means I hopefully won't get tired of the current library so quickly...